Moehawg/publicVanalytics/README.md

   Code for detecting volleyball court lines from video frames.

 - `action_classification/`
-  A lightweight ML model for classifying the type of reception (e.g., upper hand vs. lower hand).
+  A casestudy with a lightweight ML model to explore possibiliities for classifying the type of reception (e.g., upper hand vs. lower hand).

 Each module contains its own README with a short explanation and usage instructions.

-## 🔒 Exclusions
+## Exclusions

-To maintain the privacy and uniqueness of Vanalytics’ core IP, this repository does **not** include:
+To maintain the privacy and uniqueness of Vanalytics, this repository does **not** include:
 - Full datasets
 - End-to-end model training pipelines
 - Custom model architectures